The band in 2009.

 - Big Applesauce: The band's cover of the shanty "New York Girls."
 This featured guest performer Peter Sellers on ukelele and Goon Show voices.

 - The Cameo: David Bowie guests as saxophone player on the band's version of "To Know Him Is To Love Him".

-- Epic Rocking: "King Henry" from Below the Salt comes in at about 7 minutes.
+- "King Henry" from Below the Salt comes in at about 7 minutes.
 And it rocks out without drums.

-- "Allison Gross" is another example.
+- "Allison Gross", which last for 5 and a half minutes, is another example.
 If you never believed drumless, guitar-driven folk-rock could sound loud, harsh, and abrasive, you will now.

 - Exactly What It Says on the Tin: 1975's Now We Are Six was the first album to feature drummer Nigel Pegrum, the new sixth member of the band.

 - False Rape Accusation: In “Child Owlet” the titular character refuses to cuckold his uncle so his aunt claims he forced himself on her, prompting the aforementioned uncle to painfully execute poor Child Owlet.